• Get Inspired

 Historically, slate was expensive to quarry, difficult to transport, and even trickier to install.
 Which is why it was often found on properties that mattered - architecturally, symbolically, or socially.
 In much of Europe, a slate roof was a mark of distinction.

-We opted for high-quality natural slate from Spain, dense, dark grey, smooth-textured, and with excellent longevity.
+For this roof I opted for high-quality natural slate from Spain, dense, dark grey, smooth-textured, and with excellent longevity.
 Compared to softer varieties from other regions, this one ages gracefully and holds up beautifully in Luxembourg’s climate.

 Which brings us to the 1960s and ’70s.
 A time of mass construction and minimal budgets.
 Eternit, that eternally problematic fibre cement product, was everywhere.
 Light, cheap, and often riddled with asbestos, it became the default choice for developers and budget-conscious owners alike.
 Our house, like many others, had been “updated” in that era with a practical but joyless grey Eternit roof.
 Function?
 Yes.
 Charm?
 Not exactly.